Historic Radio Museum

 as to which company built the best version of the "SP-600."
 Since

-Hallicrafters only built one military contract and the R-274D/SX73 production lasted from
+Hallicrafters only built a couple of military contracts and the R-274D/SX73 production lasted from

 late-1951 up to early-1954 while Hammarlund built over 40 different